 A precious and highly durable metal which comes in different golden hues depending on its purity.

-A buttery yellow hue, considered the most classic gold.
-75% pure, an exclusive as well as durable precious metal.
+75.0% gold content, a warm buttery yellow hue and considered the most classic gold.
+An exclusive as well as durable precious metal.

 Size and fit

 Katherine Kim: "I do a lot of my own research to make sure I am making the smartest and most responsible decisions for my business and practice.
 That was my number one priority when starting my business."